DiegoPortoJaccottet/manual-tree-of-thought/README.md

 This repository explores Tree-of-Thought prompting without using code to keep track of the nodes (asking the LLM to do this by itself).

-In my experiments, sometimes I've achieved better results with Anthropic rather than OpenAI.
+In my experiments, sometimes I've achieved better results with Anthropic (Claude) rather than OpenAI.

 ## Usage